Kilometers per Hour to Miles per Hour

 History of Kilometer per Hour and Mile per Hour

 The kilometer per hour became the global standard for road speed as countries adopted the metric system throughout the 19th and 20th centuries.
-France was among the first to post metric speed limits in the early 1900s.
-The mile per hour has been used in England since at least the 17th century, predating the concept of "speed limits" by centuries.
-Ireland was one of the last European countries to switch from mph to km/h, completing its transition in 2005.
-Today, only the United States, the United Kingdom, and a few small territories still use mph for road speeds.
+France was among the first to post metric speed limits in the early 1900s, and most of continental Europe followed over the next decades.
+The mile per hour was used in England since at least the 17th century, predating the concept of speed limits by centuries — early horse-drawn coaching routes used mile markers along roads, and speed was measured as miles covered per hour of travel.
+Ireland was one of the last European countries to switch from mph to km/h, completing its road sign transition in January 2005 in preparation for alignment with EU standards.
+Australia switched in 1974, South Africa in 1975, and Canada in 1977.
+Today, only the United States, the United Kingdom (for road signs), and a handful of small territories and islands still use mph.
+The precise conversion of 0.621371 mph per km/h traces back to the 1959 International Yard and Pound Agreement, which defined the mile as exactly 1,609.344 meters.

 Common Mistakes to Avoid